escuderoDP/crawler/README.md

 # crawler
-Generic crawler to find all links from a input url.
+This repository contains the implementation of a generic crawler to find all links from a input url.